bbauska/UofM-AdvStyling/README.md

 really understand mobile first by the time that we&apos;re done with this course.

 # Week 2-12.
-Media Queries Part Two {#week-2-12.-media-queries-part-two .unnumbered}
+Media Queries Part Two

 <https://codepen.io/ColleenEMc/pen/zrjKqP/>